lisabecker/lisabecker/README.md

 Previously, I've worked on medical data (<a href="https://github.com/lisabecker/IM_SchizophreniaPrediction">prediction of schizophrenia</a> based on semantic jumps in written language output) with Walter Daelemans at the University of Antwerp, worked during <a href="https://osoc.be/editions/2020">open Summer of code 2020</a> on improving the <a href="https://osoc20.github.io/FRISteam/">search engine experience of the research portal FRIS</a> (Flemish Government) and recently published my first <a href="https://link.springer.com/article/10.1007/s10956-020-09865-1">paper</a> in <a href="https://github.com/lisabecker/PM_TextMining_TeacherReportsClassification">text mining and classification</a> of self-written reports in order to partially automatise grading processes in educational research and other projects.
 </p>
 <p align=center>
-  When not sitting behind the screen, I'm active as a <a href="https://uni-potsdam.de/cogsys-fsr/">student representative</a> of my Master's program, I <a href="https://arbeiterkind.de/">mentor first-years</a> from a non-academic background to navigate their first semesters at university, I walk dogs at the local <a href="https://www.dogsanddrinks.be/">dog adoption café</a> and am taking courses to become a <a href="https://yogalife.be/teacher-training/">yoga teacher</a>.
-I enjoy practicing mindfulness and various sports (such as scuba diving and obstacle runs), indoor gardening and being creative.
+  When not sitting behind the screen, I'm active as a <a href="https://uni-potsdam.de/cogsys-fsr/">student representative</a> of my Master's program, I <a href="https://arbeiterkind.de/">mentor first-years</a> from a non-academic background to help them navigate their first semester at university, I walk dogs at the local <a href="https://www.dogsanddrinks.be/">dog adoption café</a> and am taking courses to become a <a href="https://yogalife.be/teacher-training/">yoga teacher</a>.
+I enjoy practicing mindfulness and various sports (such as surfing, scuba diving and obstacle runs), indoor gardening and being creative.
 </p>

 <p align=center>